Tips to Get Kids Involved in Community Service

 Here is an example of a simple volunteering exercise, coming into our son’s freshmen year he already had accrued his fifteen hours, plus a couple of extra ones for good measure.
 He was able to accomplish this because I coach a park and recreation baseball team every July and August for our city and he was my “assistant coach”.
 The kids ranged from eleven to thirteen and having this big fourteen year old out there with his All-Star hat on gave him instant credibility to these kids.
 I cannot begin to describe how enjoyable it was for me to coach these players with my son assisting, I was very proud to hear how he was simplifying the proper ways to throw the ball or swing the bat.
 It certainly made me feel that I did something right along the way.

 Another avenue is working with animals because a majority of kids love animals.
 Many animal shelters have anemic budgets and will take all of the help they can get.
-The kids can help feed the animals or maybe get the cleaned up a little bit.
-Sure there are the less than flattering things like cleaning out the cages but that needs to be done too.
+The kids can help feed the animals or maybe get stalls and cages cleaned up a little bit.

 If your family is actively involved members at your church give them a call, they might need help with something as well.
 Simple tasks like preparing for Sunday service or even tidying things up are usually available to help with.

 A less glamorous opportunity is to work at a food bank or a soup kitchen.
 This experience shouldn’t be entertained if your child is more on the emotional side.
 Seeing so many people struggling to find something to eat might be too much for some children to process.
 On the other hand it might really benefit those kids that do not understand homelessness and hunger; use your best judgment on this one.

 Positive Mental Attitude